getsumio/getsum/README.md

 **Running Multiple Algorithms**

 Default algorithm is ***SHA512***.
-Use '-a' parameter to specify different algorithm. '-all' runs all algorithms at (if selected library doesnt support some of them only supported ones will run)
+Use '-a' parameter to specify different algorithms.
+Algorithms are comma separated. '-all' runs all algorithms at once (if selected library doesnt support some of them only supported ones will run)

 ```
 getsum -a MD5,SHA512,SHA1 https://speed.hetzner.de/100MB.bin